 Note: When running remarketing ads to ‘non-buyers’ you’ll want to create ads that use different ‘angles of persuasion.’

 There are likely going to be a wide variety of reasons as to why people didn’t buy from you, after having checked out your pricing page.

-Sure they might not buy because of price, but they could also be put off a whole host of other things too.
+Sure they might not buy because of the price, but they could also be put off a whole host of other things too.

 By creating a variety of remarketing ads that persuade in different ways, you’ll be in a better position to cover the broad spectrum of objections that someone might have, in relation to investing in your solution.

 Here are some ads that show how that can be done.